KattsonBastos/bahia_enade18_analysis/README.md

 ### How it works

-It's divided in two parts:
+It's divided into two parts:
 - General Components (common to all participants): 2 discursive and 8 with multiple choices (a total of 10 questions);
 - Specific Components (specific to each course): 3 discursive and 27 with multiple choices (a total of 30 questions);